 Online meeting: Higher Education Libraries in the New Reality – Examples of Good Practices and Innovations

 On Wednesday, June 16, almost 150 librarians of the University of Ljubljana learned about the activities of some libraries during the epidemic of the new coronavirus at an online meeting themed Higher Education Libraries in the New Reality: Examples of Good Practices and Innovations.
-The meeting was organized by the Library Council of the University of Ljubljana and hosted online by the Faculty of Economics.
+The meeting was organized by the Commission for the Development of the Library System of the University of Ljubljana and hosted online by the Faculty of Economics.

 Participants learned about the experiences and praxis of libraries in providing services during the epidemic, further on touching on the role and opportunities of libraries in participating in scientific communication processes and supporting the development of open science, while the last part of the meeting was dedicated to advancements in general higher education librarianship and academia.

-We listened to experiences from seven higher education libraries and also heard from representatives of the University of Ljubljana, the Slovenian Ministry of Education, Science and Sport, Ministry of Culture’s working group, the Library Council of the University of Ljubljana, the IFLA Section Academic and Research Libraries, and School of Economics and Business.
+We listened to experiences from seven higher education libraries and also heard from representatives of the University of Ljubljana, the Slovenian Ministry of Education, Science and Sport, Ministry of Culture’s working group, the Commission for the Development of the Library System of the University of Ljubljana, the IFLA Section Academic and Research Libraries, and School of Economics and Business.
 After the presentations discussions took place in four Zoom rooms, on the topics of services, information resources, innovative solutions and human resources.